iamnvna/finance-articles/finance-articles/Finance.md

 ### **Public finance**
 * [Read Full Article](Public%20Finance.md)

 Public finance describes finance as related to sovereign states, sub-national entities, and related public entities or agencies.
-It generally encompasses a long-term strategic perspective regarding investment decisions that affect public entities.[14]
+It generally encompasses a long-term strategic perspective regarding investment decisions that affect public entities.
 These long-term strategic periods typically encompass five or more years.
 Public finance is primarily concerned with:
 - Identification of required expenditures of a public sector entity;
 - Source(s) of that entity's revenue;
 - The budgeting process;